-Let’s face it: the top five injuries in apparel manufacturing—musculoskeletal disorders, lacerations, falls, struck-by-object incidents, and heat stress—are not only common, but largely preventable.
-Each has a clear root cause, and each can be addressed with a proactive safety approach that integrates people, process, and technology.
+Let’s face it: the top four injuries in apparel manufacturing—musculoskeletal disorders, lacerations, struck-by-object incidents, and heat stress—are not only common, but largely addressable.
+Each has a clear root cause, and each can be addressed with a forward-looking safety approach that integrates people, process, and technology.

-In this guide, we’ll break down the top five injuries that can occur in apparel manufacturing facilities and, most importantly, how to prevent them.
-We’ll also show how AI video analytics and platforms like Spot AI can help you stay one step ahead of preventable incidents.
+In this guide, we’ll break down the top four injuries that can occur in apparel manufacturing facilities and, most importantly, how to mitigate them.
+We’ll also show how video AI and platforms like Spot AI can help you stay one step ahead of addressable incidents.

 The Cost of Safety Negligence in Apparel Manufacturing

-Most of these penalties stem from incidents that could have been prevented with better safety controls, training, and monitoring.
-The true cost of an incident goes well beyond the fine—think lost productivity, retraining, insurance spikes, and lasting reputational damage (Source: National Safety Council Impact Report, 2024).
+Most of these penalties stem from incidents that might have been mitigated with better safety controls, training, and monitoring.
+The true cost of an incident includes the initial fine as well as lost productivity, retraining, insurance spikes, and lasting reputational damage.

-With the right systems in place—including video intelligence for proactive risk detection—these events are avoidable.
+With the right systems in place—including video intelligence for early risk detection—the likelihood of these events can be reduced.

 Musculoskeletal Disorders (MSDs)